Beauty Standards Are Ugly

 This was also the first large-scale brand campaign in Armenia combating the issue of beauty standards.

 This professional campaign titled 'Beauty Standards Are Ugly' was published in Armenia in October, 2021.
 It was created for the brand: Oriflame, by ad agency: Zuck Independent Agency.
 This Integrated medium campaign is related to the Beauty industry and contains 10 media assets.
-It was submitted 9 months ago by Creative Director: Ashot Hovakimyan of Zuck Independent Agency.
+It was submitted over 1 year ago by Creative Director: Ashot Hovakimyan of Zuck Independent Agency.

 Advertising Agency: Zuck Independent Agency , Yerevan, Armenia